 - 1 cup water

-- 2 cups heavy cream sub: full-fat coconut milk/cream or half-and-half
+- 2 cups heavy cream (see note)

-- 3 tablespoons tapioca starch see note
+- 3 tablespoons tapioca starch (see note)

 Instructions